-The piece was stolen from the Stuart Kingston Jewelers in 2011, and has never been recovered.
+The piece was stolen from the Stuart Kingston Jewelers in 2011 and has never been recovered.
 The Sunrise Ruby holds the title as the world’s most expensive piece of corundum.
 It’s a certified, untreated, 25.59-carat Burma ruby, with the highly prized, pigeon blood red color saturating the stone.
-When put together with high clarity, brilliance and a well-proportioned cut and shape, it’s not surprising that this ring fetched 30 million dollars at a Sotheby auction in Geneva.
+When putting together with high clarity, brilliance, and a well-proportioned cut and shape, it’s not surprising that this ring fetched 30 million dollars at a Sotheby auction in Geneva.
 Rubies are the birthstone for the month of July.

 Emeralds are beryl minerals, which get their color from trace amounts of chromium and sometimes vanadium.
 They are a relatively fragile stone, especially when they’re compared to diamonds and rubies.
 The color should be a vibrant green.
 Those that are paler greens are simply called green beryls.
 Emeralds often have surface fissures which can break, so they are treated with oil.
 Cedar oil is the one most frequently used to fill in the surface cracks.
 But fragile or not, emeralds are part of the gemology of the ancient world.

 There were mines in Egypt, India, and Austria, but now those mining sites are in ruins.
 The discovery of the profusion of emeralds in Columbia brought other countries’ emerald mining to a standstill.
 Over the years, emerald deposits have been found in many countries, from the United States to Zimbabwe.
 Emeralds are May’s birthstone, and also the gem to give as a gift for people celebrating their 20th, 35th and 55th anniversaries in the US.